Manage Teams apps in the Microsoft Teams admin center

 Manage org-wide app settings

-Use org-wide app settings to control whether users can install third-party apps and whether users can upload or interact with custom apps in your organization.
+Use org-wide app settings to control whether users with an F license get the tailored frontline app experience, whether users can install third-party apps, and whether users can upload or interact with custom apps in your organization.
 Org-wide app settings govern the behavior for all users and override any other app permission policies assigned to users.
 You can use them to control malicious or problematic apps.

 To learn how to use org-wide app settings in Microsoft 365 Government - Government Community Cloud High GCCH and Department of Defense (DoD) deployments of Teams, see Manage app permission policies in Teams.

 On the Manage apps page, select Org-wide app settings.
-You can then configure the settings you want in the panel.
+You can then configure the settings you want in the pane.

 Under Third-party apps, turn off or turn on these settings to control access to third-party apps: